va7sdf/artbergmann/albums/art_bergmann/songs_for_the_underclass/index.markdown

 ---
+artist: art bergmann
-title: art bergmann - songs for the underclass
+title: songs for the underclass
 slug: songs_for_the_underclass
 ---